 The icing on top of this experience was hearing a Baul Singer – Sh Pradip Das Baul, sing his well-known poem ‘Ekla Chalo Re’.
 Now I have heard this song sung by many prominent singers especially those with Bengali roots.
 It was listening to it live in a space that had Tagore all around that it made sense to me.

 “Ekla Chalo Re” Lyrics

 I came back home with the voice of Pradip Das Baul still haunting me.
 It was time to understand the words and thanks to Google and Wikipedia, I could understand the lyrics.
-For couple of days I was singing it along with prominent voices like Kishore Kumar.
+For a couple of days, I was singing it along with prominent voices like Kishore Kumar.
 As I kept singing, the meaning started emerging from the words.